shauncheungkt/shauncheungkt.github.io/about.md

 ## My Story so far...

 I studied Accounting and Finance at the Australian National University.
-After 6 years of sales and trading experience involving front end sales to both retail and B2B clients, I have decided to take on a new path to impact sales and customer satisfaction through analytics.
+After 6 years of sales and trading experience involving both retail and B2B clients, I have decided to take on a new path to impact sales and customer satisfaction through analytics.
 This decision has been influenced by my experience in trading, where I have to identify hidden pattern in price movement to make actionable decisions.
 I would like to apply the same concept to business data to produce actionable insights to impact business and customer satisfaction.

 Thanks for reading!